Oatley Park, New South Wales

 Oatley Park is a 112 acre reserve located on a promontory jutting into the Georges River in the southern Sydney suburb of Oatley.
 It is bounded by the Georges River, Lime Kiln Bay, and Jew Fish Bay.
-The park includes natural bushland, waterways, a children's playground, and an oval.
+The park includes natural bushland, waterways, a playground, and an oval.
 The park is a popular place for picnics, recreational, and sporting activities.

 History

-There is evidence of Aboriginal activity in the park including rock carvings and shell middens.
+There is evidence of Bidjigal activity in the park including rock carvings and shell middens.

 An area of 112 acres was dedicated for Public Recreation in the NSW Government Gazette on 25 March 1887, and the land was proclaimed on 29 May 1888 as a public park for recreation.
 It was initially known as Peakhurst Park, with Hurstville Council being appointed trustee in 1908.
 Even then it was recognised as being one of the few sizeable areas of waterfront land not privately owned.
 During March 1922 the name of the reserve was changed to Oatley Park.

 During 1919 a Turkish Pine pinus brutia was planted near the main entrance, from a seed that was collected from the Lone Pine on the Gallipoli Peninsula, Turkey.

-The sandy bay of Oatley Park had long been used as a swimming spot for local residents.
+The sandy bay of Oatley Park, named Jewfish Bay Baths (or Oatley Park Baths), had long been used as a swimming spot for local residents.
 The records do not show when the baths were built but they are known to have been in use in 1919, when Mortdale P & C Association applied for the beach as a bath site.
-The Oatley Swimming Club was founded in 1927.
+They are one of New South Wales' largest swimming enclosures and is 320 m across.
+The Oatley Swimming Club was founded there in 1927.

 During the depression of the 1930s, considerable work was done there under the Unemployment Relief Scheme.
 The scenic road was constructed around the river foreshores (as part of a wider scheme never completed).
-At the same time, the kiosk and eye-catching castellated tower were built as an attraction for visitors.
+At the same time, the kiosk and eye-catching castellated tower, known as Oatley Park Castle, were built as an attraction for visitors.
 Several paths and scenic lookouts were also formed, giving excellent views over the river.

 In July 1942, the 26th Field Company of the Royal Australian Engineers was moved from Carss Park to Oatley Park.
 Several temporary structures were assembled to accommodate about 250 soldiers, including a mess tent, kitchen, shower blocks, an Aldershot oven, and storehouse.
 By January 1943, after only 6 months, most of these soldiers had joined the AIF for service in New Guinea so the 26th Field Company was disbanded.
 They were then replaced by the Tasmanian 12th Field Company, RAE, which was stationed there for 10 weeks.
 The concrete floor of a kitchen, ordinance store and shower block, some stone steps and a small concrete map of Tasmania can still be seen.